meteroid-oss/custom-images/README.md

 ### Custom images

 This repository builds and publish custom images for some of Meteroid's dependencies :

-- Postgres : Base image from CNPG (barmancloud, pg_audit), plus pgmq via trunk
+- postgres-cnpg : Base standard image from CNPG (pg_audit, pg_failover_slots, ...), plus pgmq